 Lesson #5 – Closer Relationships.

-Social media detox or not, I have always had a rule about not being on my phone when I’m spending time with others.
+Social media detox or not, I have always had a rule about not being on my phone when spending time with others.